< Go to Water Bottles

 Ease of Cleaning

 This bottle, with its wide mouth and simple body, is easy to clean.
-The simple lid design and body shape is similar to a Nalgene Wide-Mouth or Hydro Flask Wide-Mouth Insulated, which are also very easy to clean.
-It should be noted that we did not remove and wash the silicone sleeve each cleaning, we didn't factor this into the timed test.
+The simple lid design and body shape are similar to a Nalgene Wide-Mouth or Hydro Flask Wide-Mouth Insulated, which are both easy to clean.
+It should be noted that we did not remove and wash the silicone sleeve each cleaning and we didn't factor this into the timed test.
 Submerged in soapy water, it is possible to remove, clean, and replace the sleeve as desired.
 However, the naked glass bottle becomes very slippery in the soapy water, making us nervous that we might break it in our kitchen sink.
 Luckily, this doesn't need to be done very often.

 As necessary, you can remove the silicone sleeve by submerging it in soapy water and sliding it off the glass body.

 The Lifefactory's thick glass body does make it more durable, but also heavier.
-Weighing in on our scales at 19.2 ounces, it was the heaviest bottle we tested.
-It's nearly four ounces lighter than the Hydro Flask Wide Mouth and seated on the other side of the spectrum from collapsible bottles like the Platypus SoftBottle.
-When the bottle's full, it weighs about two and a half pounds.
+Weighing in on our scales at 19.2 ounces, it was one of the heaviest bottles we tested.
+Only the bkr, our 1-liter glass bottle contender, outweighed the Lifefactory.
+It's nearly four ounces lighter than the Hydro Flask Wide Mouth and even lighter than the *Yeti Rambler* and is seated on the other side of the spectrum from collapsible bottles like the Platypus SoftBottle.
+When the bottle is full, it weighs about two and a half pounds.
 As long as your messenger bag isn't full of books or other heavy equipment, we don't think this will stop you from packing it along for your weekdays on the town.
 However, this is too much weight to add to your pack in the backcountry.

-As with most glass bottles, the best application for this contender is as a primary water bottle at work and around the house.
+As with most glass bottles, the best use for this contender is as a first water bottle at work and around the house.
 It's like a portable water glass that seals shut and feels nice in hand; we dig that.
 At 22 fluid ounces, it also suffices for short and light workout sessions.
 When light weight, rugged durability, and larger volumes aren't necessary, we frequently chose this bottle for its ease of use and quality of drinking experience.
-Also, it's a great choice if you are looking to move away from plastic bottles in everyday use.
+Also, it's an excellent choice if you are looking to move away from plastic bottles in everyday use.
 When this bottle is standing upright, your water will not have any contact with plastic.
 Even on its side, contact with plastic is minimal.
 We like crossing off uncertainties when it comes to our health, and therefore we like the Lifefactory bottles.
-Do not use this bottle for boiling water; instead choose the Hydro Flask Insulated.
+Do not use this bottle for boiling water; instead, choose the Hydro Flask Insulated.
 For freezing water, perhaps consider the Platypus SoftBottle.

-Ringing in at about $27, this bottle falls in the more costly end of the 10 bottles we reviewed.
-However, especially if you are looking to switch to a glass bottle for your weekday life, we feel that this bottle provides good value.
-It stands up on a table better than the Soma and it's also one of the most comfortable bottles to hold of the 10 tested.
-If you're looking for a water bottle to use in the office, at home, and at pilates class, this bottle will serve you very well.
+Ringing in at about $28, this bottle falls on the more expensive end of the 16 bottles we reviewed.
+However, if you are looking to switch to a glass bottle for your weekday life, we feel that this bottle provides decent value.
+It stands up on a table better than the Soma and it's also one of the most comfortable bottles to hold of the 16 tested.
+If you're looking for a water bottle to use in the office, at home, and at Pilates class, this bottle will serve you very well.

 The Lifefactory was a pleasant surprise.
 It surpassed our expectations in its ease of use and durability, and met our high expectations for a glass bottle in the taste metric.
 Though we found the flip cap to be less effective than the regular lid, the Lifefactory still wins an award for the Top Pick for Glass bottles.
 More importantly, it poses fewer potential health risks than plastic bottles and is an excellent choice for health-conscious consumers interested in avoiding the chemicals in plastics.
 Sure, it isn't durable enough, light enough, or big enough for most of our favorite outdoor ventures.
 However, its properties do make it a convenient bottle for work, home, and the gym.
 Despite being made of a fragile material, it holds its own very well as an everyday replacement to plastic bottles.